saket13/CoSAss/README.md

 ## Design

-This has been designed as the
+Firstly, the data has been extracted